Why You Need a Good Credit Score Australia?

 Whilst saving for the deposit for my first investment property last year, I avoided applying for any credit despite a pretty bad case of travel hacking obsession.

-After securing the mortgage, I couldn’t resist a credit card with a great sign on bonus, only a month after house purchase.
+After securing the mortgage, I couldn’t resist a credit card with a great frequent flyer points sign on bonus, only a month after house purchase.

 My credit score dropped by 85 points!
 It is likely the effect on credit scores is variable, but it took three months of good behaviour to return the score to it’s prior peak.